 Verona Muller commented: This is indeed somebody that shows that no discrimination should be made.
 It is so wonderful.

-Check out some of the race pics below:
+Check out some of the race pics with the teacher below: